 1. WHAT IS A BODY CORPORATE MANAGER?

-An individual, or company, engaged by the Body Corporate, usually under some form of contract agreement, to assist with managing the affairs of the Body Corporate.
-Normally, the Body Corporate Manager will carry out most of the functions of the Secretary and Treasurer as well as providing a high level of advice on Body Corporate issues and interpretations of the legislation as it impacts the Body Corporate on day to day issues.
+An individual, or company, engaged by the body corporate, usually under some form of contract agreement, to assist with managing the administrative and financial affairs of the body corporate.
+Normally, the Body Corporate Manager will carry out most of the functions of the Secretary and Treasurer as well as providing a high level of advice on body corporate issues and interpretations of the legislation as it impacts the body corporate on day to day issues.

 2. WHAT IS THE BODY CORPORATE MANAGER’S FUNCTION?

 The duties of the Body Corporate Manager are outlined in the agreement they have with your body corporate.

 The duties are of an administrative, secreterial and financial nature and are typically are as follows: